Psychologist, Mindfulness Instructor & Lecturer

 With over 10 years’ experience as a clinical psychologist my work covers a wide range of age groups, psychological conditions, neuropsychological conditions and psychiatric disorders.
 I also work with groups, workplaces and organizations, and lecture in social-and organizational psychology at the University of Malta.
 The aim of my work is to train you to become your own best coach, to help you gain better self-understanding, overcome obstacles, build resilience and feel more attuned with your overall life goals.

-My own self-discovery and professional development have transpired across several countries.
-Living in other countries have not only given me new perspectives on my own cultural background and values, it has also challenged me to adapt and grow as an individual in a multitude of ways.
+Over the last years I have visited and lived in several countries.
+This has not only given me new perspectives on my own cultural background and values, it has also challenged me to adapt and grow as an individual in a multitude of ways.
 As a psychologist I have learned to take many aspects into consideration when working with my clients, whether it be age, gender, sexuality, environment or cultural norms and values.
 I have a holistic view on mental health and key concepts for me in my work include openness, non-judgement, mutual respect and collaboration.
-I also have my own supervisor and continuously participate in courses and workshops to further my own skills.
+I also have my own supervisor and participate in courses and workshops to further my own skills.